Facts about Chrome Plating – Process, Types, and Applications

 5. Rinsing and Drying

-After the plating, we thoroughly cleaned the item to remove any residing acids and chemicals.
+After the plating, we thoroughly cleaned the item to remove any residual acids and chemicals.
 Then, we let it dry and polish it for a better finish.

 6. Quality Check